Four French-Bistro Classics to Make for Valentine's Day Dinner

 Roasted Game Hen with Root Vegetables

 Craving roast chicken but want something that cooks in a fraction of the time?
 Enter Cornish game hen—a quick turn in the oven yields golden skin and juicy meat.
 Carrots and celery root are roasted on a rack below until caramelized, then dressed with an irresistible mustard-tarragon pan sauce.
+Did we mention this Roasted Game Hen with Root Vegetables recipe serves two and comes together in just 45 minutes?
+It's perfect for you and your Valentine.

 Skillet Steak with Pink Peppercorn Butter